 The 18-acre campus included major new laboratories and offices and has continued to the present day with the addition of several large purpose-built facilities.

-By becoming the first ‘privatised’ research association the ERA was able to derive income from single client and multi-client projects.
+By becoming the first ‘privatised’ research association the ERA was able to generate income from single client and multi-client projects.

 ERA formally changed its name from The Electrical Research Association Ltd to its present name, ERA Technology Ltd in September 1979.